-Minnesota’s five “controlled substance crimes” statutes variously criminalize all four of these four forms of marijuana.
-(Some pharmaceutical THC, however, is not plant-sourced.)
-Here are some of those differences, listed:
+Minnesota’s five “controlled substance crimes” statutes variously criminalize all of these forms of marijuana.
+Marinol, pharmaceutical THC, however, is a synthetic form, not plant-sourced.
+Here are some of the differences in the statutes.

-“Fifth Degree Controlled Substance Crime” criminalizes unlawful sale of a mixture containing marijuana or tetrahydrocannabinols, “except a small amount of marijuana;” but, criminalizes unlawful possession of a mixture containing a controlled substance classified in Schedule I, II, III, or IV, “except a small amount of marijuana.”
-Notice that “marijuana or tetrahydrocannabinols” is different than “a controlled substance classified in Schedule I,” even though both categories currently include marijuana.
+“Fifth Degree Controlled Substance Crime” criminalizes unlawful sale of a mixture containing marijuana or tetrahydrocannabinols, “except a small amount;” but, criminalizes unlawful possession of a mixture containing a controlled substance classified in Schedule I, II, III, or IV, “except a small amount of marijuana.”
+Notice that “marijuana or tetrahydrocannabinols” is different than “a controlled substance classified in Schedule I.”

-“Fourth Degree Controlled Substance Crime” criminalizes unlawful sale of a mixture containing a controlled substance classified in Schedule I, II, or III, except marijuana or Tetrahydrocannabinols;” and, criminalizes unlawful possession of a mixture containing a controlled substance classified in Schedule I, II, or III, except marijuana or Tetrahydrocannabinols, with the intent to sell it.”
-Here, “marijuana or tetrahydrocannabinols” is separated from other “controlled substances classified in Schedule I.”
+“Fourth Degree Controlled Substance Crime” criminalizes unlawful sale of a mixture containing a controlled substance classified in Schedule I, II, or III, except marijuana or Tetrahydrocannabinols.”
+And, it criminalizes unlawful possession of a mixture containing a controlled substance classified in Schedule I, II, or III, except marijuana or Tetrahydrocannabinols, with the intent to sell it.”
+Here, the statute separates “marijuana or tetrahydrocannabinols” from other “controlled substances classified in Schedule I.”

-“Third Degree Controlled Substance Crime” criminalizes unlawful sale of a mixture of a total weight of five kilograms or more containing marijuana or Tetrahydrocannabinols;” and, criminalizes unlawful possession of a mixture of a total weight of ten kilograms or more containing marijuana or Tetrahydrocannabinols.”
+“Third Degree Controlled Substance Crime” criminalizes unlawful sale of a mixture of a total weight of five kilograms or more containing marijuana or Tetrahydrocannabinols.”
+And, it criminalizes unlawful possession of a mixture of a total weight of ten kilograms or more containing marijuana or Tetrahydrocannabinols.”
 Both refer to “marijuana or tetrahydrocannabinols.”

-“Second Degree Controlled Substance Crime” criminalizes unlawful sale of a mixture of a total weight of ten kilograms or more containing marijuana or Tetrahydrocannabinols;” and, criminalizes unlawful possession of a mixture of a total weight of 25 kilograms or more containing marijuana or Tetrahydrocannabinols, or possesses 100 or more marijuana plants.”
-Now, “marijuana or tetrahydrocannabinols” is distinguished from “marijuana plants.”
+“Second Degree Controlled Substance Crime” criminalizes unlawful sale of a mixture of a total weight of ten kilograms or more containing marijuana or Tetrahydrocannabinols.”
+And, it criminalizes unlawful possession of a mixture of a total weight of 25 kilograms or more containing marijuana or Tetrahydrocannabinols, or possesses 100 or more marijuana plants.”
+Now, the statute distinguishes “marijuana or tetrahydrocannabinols” from “marijuana plants.”

-“First Degree Controlled Substance Crime” criminalizes unlawful sale of a mixture of a total weight of 25 kilograms or more containing marijuana or Tetrahydrocannabinols;” and, criminalizes unlawful possession of a mixture of a total weight of 50 kilograms or more containing marijuana or Tetrahydrocannabinols, or possesses 500 or more marijuana plants.”
-Again, “marijuana or Tetrahydrocannabinols” is distinguished from “marijuana plants.”
+“First Degree Controlled Substance Crime” criminalizes unlawful sale of a mixture of a total weight of 25 kilograms or more containing marijuana or Tetrahydrocannabinols.”
+And, it criminalizes unlawful possession of a mixture of a total weight of 50 kilograms or more containing marijuana or Tetrahydrocannabinols, or possesses 500 or more marijuana plants.”
+Again, the statute distinguishes “marijuana or Tetrahydrocannabinols” from “marijuana plants.”

 Problems of proof